Wednesday, June 10, 2009

 A few notes on our plant tour.
 Safety is not treated at the same level as in the West.
 We were walking around burning hot furnaces and distillation columns, and nobody was wearing any kind of protective equipment.
 Once we were standing underneath a platform where people were working about 40 feet above us.
 None of us had a hard hat on.

 Following the tour, we were taken to a room that looked like it might host a city council.
 There were a lot of hushed tones, and I wasn't sure what was going on.
 Finally, in came a local political leader.
-He was created with great deference.
+He was treated with great deference.
 Kapil told me he was equivalent to a state senator, and that this was typical Indian hierarchical customs.
 He also said that some of these political guys were really nasty, but he said this guy seemed to be really nice.
 One odd thing is that he kept shaking his head "No" when he was agreeing.
 Kapil said this is normal Indian body language.
 I found it hard to get used to.
 The Indian people also seemed to have trouble with my name.
 Like many others, he referred to me as "Mr. Robert."

 They had a welcoming ceremony for us, and I got treated to a flower necklace and a red dot of paint on my forehead.
 Pictures were taken, but I think I will keep those to myself.
 I felt very awkward during the whole thing; not quite sure what to do.
 This is another reason I am not a politician - I don't like ceremony too much.